A message of hope from President Russell M. Nelson.

 It’s time for General Conference of The Church of Jesus Christ of Latter-day Saints!

-I wrote about General Conference before and you can read more about it here.
+I’ve written about General Conference before, and you can read more about it here.

 To hear the voice of the Spirit can be both in the literal sense to hear an audible voice and also to have a feeling inside of you, an inner voice, telling you what to do.